Read replicas in Azure Database for PostgreSQL - Flexible Server

 Important

 When performing replica creation, deletion, and promotion operations, the primary server will enter an updating state.
 During this time, server management operations such as modifying server parameters, changing high availability options, or adding or removing firewalls will be unavailable.
-It's important to note that the updating state only affects server management operations and does not impact data plane operations.
+It's important to note that the updating state only affects server management operations and does not affect data plane operations.
 This means that your database server will remain fully functional and able to accept connections, as well as serve read and write traffic.

 Learn how to create a read replica in the Azure portal.